 Jennifer is proud of the work she has done over her years at SPIN and is dedicated to ensuring that the legacy of a caring community is carried on.
 Jennifer is delighted that both her daughters have seen the value of her career choice and followed in her footsteps by being a part of the camp community through their high school and college years.

-Michael E. Hughes, Esq. – Corporate Officer, Legal Affairs & Compliance
+Michael E. Hughes, Esq. – Chief Legal & Compliance Officer

 Michael has a Juris Doctorate Degree, Cum Laude, from Thomas M. Cooley Law School in Lansing Michigan and a Bachelor of Science Degree in Criminal Justice from St. Joseph’s University.
 Michael was admitted by The Supreme Court of Pennsylvania to the Bar of the Commonwealth of Pennsylvania in 1994.

-Michael works with all departments of the agency to assure that there is compliance with the various governmental laws, rules and regulations.
+Michael works with all departments of the agency to ensure that there is compliance with the various governmental laws, rules, and regulations.
 In doing so, Michael creates discussion within and between departments developing a collective understanding and answer within the agency to any question that may arise.

 Michael sees that providing quality services to the individuals SPIN serves as paramount to our success and remains dedicated to the mission of the agency.